A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Line Segment Detection Review

 \subsubsection{Related Studies}

 Based on \cite{UseoftheHoughTransformationtoDetectLinesandCurvesinPictures}, many related studies have been proposed to improve the line (segment) detection performance, as surveyed in \cite{AsurveyofHoughTransform,Rahmdel2015ARO}.
 The study in \cite{CompletelinesegmentdescriptionusingtheHoughtransform} and its improved version in \cite{CompletedescriptionofmultiplelinesegmentsusingtheHoughtransform} were presented to efficiently and effectively locate line endpoints.
 Matas presented a progressive probabilistic Hough transformation to improve the computational efficiency and decrease the memory cost \cite{RobustDetectionofLinesUsingtheProgressiveProbabilisticHoughTransform} for line segment detection.
 By analyzing the distribution around peaks in the Hough space, Furukawa et al. presented a robust line segment detection method \cite{AccurateandRobustLineSegmentExtractionbyAnalyzingDistributionaroundPeaksinHoughSpace}.
 Du et al. presented a collinear line segment detection approach by exploiting the information of wings around the peaks in the Hough space \cite{CollinearSegmentDetectionUsingHTNeighborhoods}.
+Based on parallel coordinates, the authors in \cite{PClines} proposed an alternative parameterization for the Hough transform to detect line segments.
 The authors in \cite{AnAccurateMethodforLineDetectionandManhattanFrameEstimation} presented the concept of "soft voting" in the Hough space, which leverages the uncertainty information in edge detection to improve detection performance.
 Xu et al. detected line segments based on minimum entropy analysis \cite{AccurateandRobustLineSegmentExtractionUsingMinimumEntropyWithHoughTransform}.
 In addition, they presented a statistical method for line segment detection by considering various information, such as quantization errors \cite{AStatisticalMethodforLineSegmentDetection}.